 It turns one that one of the biggest problems we face comes down to training machines on tasks that lack clearly-articulated objectives.
 These kinds of problems are extremely common and we humans happen to be quite good at solving them.
 That’s why one encouraging solution to training machines on these types of ill-defined problems draws on human preferences.

-“Reward functions” provide feedback to a machine learning system that helps it know whether it’s headed in the right direction.
+In machine learning terms, objectives are often described in terms of ‘reward functions.’
+Reward functions provide feedback to a machine learning system that helps it know whether it’s headed in the right direction.
 When DeepMind trained its algorithms to play old-fashioned Atari video games, it used game scores as a reward function to measure and improve the algorithm’s strategies.
-Again, the problem is that the majority of the world’s problems lack that kind of objective reward function.
+The problem is that many of the world’s problems lack these kinds of objective reward functions.

-In most cases, at least some of that capturing of human preferences will happen during product development, as companies train algorithms for their various new products and services.
+Some of that capturing of human preferences will happen during product development, as companies train algorithms for their various new products and services.
 In most cases though, these initial instructions will prove insufficient.
 We will want our products and services to learn and adjust themselves as we use them over time.
 In the world where all products are tethered to an Internet of Things, we will come to see all products as services and we will expect those service to learn from their interactions with us.

 We already expect this kind of learning today, thanks to the personalization that the Internet has made possible.
-I expect Netflix to customize my welcome screen, Google to uniquely tailor my search results and Amazon to personalize my shopping experience.
+I expect Netflix to customize its recommendations, Google to uniquely tailor my search results and Amazon to personalize my shopping experience.

 In this sense, personalization acts as a stepping stone for building reward functions that will enable machine governance based on human preferences.